jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 ## Next steps: ways to apply these tools to the real world ?

 We have so far illustrated methods to solve any polynomial system of tangled equations.
-One of the hardest steps so far might be seeing polynomial systems where there aren't any.
-So the next step would be to try and find a way to 'transform' a given optimization problem into a polynomial one
+One of the hardest steps so far might be to see polynomial systems where there aren't any.
+So the next step would be to try and find a way to 'transform' a given optimization problem into a polynomial one.
+That will be the object of the article Polynomial Optimization - Part II: using approximation theory to approximate given smooth functions and use the methodology above.

 ## Bonus content: the elegant solutions !